hsaito/regex-jgs-launcher/README.md

 4. **Auto-detect command**: Use "JGS Regex Launcher: Auto-detect Executable Paths" from the Command Palette to search for tools and update paths at any time.
 5. **Use the tools**:
    - **RegexBuddy**: Select text and use as regex pattern to test/edit, or use sample mode to test regex against sample text
-   - **RegexMagic**: Select sample text to generate new regex patterns (RegexMagic creates regex, it doesn't edit existing ones)*
+   - **RegexMagic**: Select sample text to generate new regex patterns (RegexMagic creates regex, it doesn't edit existing ones)

-1. On first launch, you'll see a prompt to enable RegexBuddy and/or RegexMagic with **auto-detection** of installed versions.
-The extension will automatically find and configure paths for detected installations.
-2. If auto-detection doesn't find your installation, or you want to manually update paths later, use the "Auto-detect Executable Paths" command or manually set paths in Settings.
+## Alternative Setup

+If you prefer manual configuration or need to change settings later:

+1. Enable integrations in Settings (`regex-jgs-launcher.regexBuddy.enabled`, `regex-jgs-launcher.regexMagic.enabled`).
+2. Set the executable path(s).
+If the default path does not exist, you will be prompted to locate the .exe the first time you run a command.
 3. Optionally define argument templates using placeholders.
-4. **Use the tools**:
-   - **RegexBuddy**: Select text and use as regex pattern to test/edit, or use sample mode to test regex against sample text
-   - **RegexMagic**: Select sample text to generate new regex patterns (RegexMagic creates regex, it doesn't edit existing ones)at Software (JGsoft) directly from VS Code, passing the current selection, file, or folder context.

-**Publisher:** Hideki Saito
-**Version:** 0.2.7
-**License:** MIT

 ## Disclaimer